 "We value our donors and take our responsibilities to them very seriously," said Rick Shangraw, CEO of ASU Enterprise Partners, the parent organization to ASU Foundation and other distinct non-profit resource-raising entities affiliated with ASU.
 "This is a wonderful validation of that."

-With the campaign’s momentum building, the ASU Foundation announced in July that more than 107,000 unique donors to ASU set a new yearly fundraising record by providing more than $220 million for research, teaching and learning programs and services.
+Last year, more than 107,000 unique donors set a new yearly fundraising record by providing more than $253 million for teaching, learning programs and services, and research.